CGATOxford/CGATPipelines/doc/Reference.rst

 and contains a description of the scripts and modules. collection.

+.. _CodeOrganization:

 Code organization
 =================

-The code in the `CGAT Pipeline Collection`_ and the `CGAT Code Collection`_ is organized on four levels. :term:`pipeline scripts` and :term: `pipeline modules` are located in the :term:`CGATPipelines` repository, while :term:`standalone scripts` and :term:`standalone modules` or located in the `CGAT Code Collection`_.
+The code in the `CGAT Pipeline Collection`_ and the `CGAT Code Collection`_ is organized on four levels. :term:`pipeline scripts` and :term:`pipeline modules` are located in the :term:`CGATPipelines` repository, while :term:`standalone scripts` and :term:`standalone modules` or located in the `CGAT Code Collection`_.

 .. glossary::

+   pipeline scripts
    pipeline script

       The :term:`pipeline script`, for example, ``pipeline_mapping.py``